 Oh no. What happens with disco?

 What really fascinated me with the archival research and interviews I did, what really struck me, was how much guys hated disco.
-They had real anger toward disco and I wondered what that was about.
+They had real anger toward disco, and I wondered what that was about.
 It was really about demanding some type of performance of masculinity that they thought was unacceptable.
-And so they despised John Travolta and they despised dressing up, and despised ways of valuing masculinity that they hadn’t experienced before.
+And so they despised John Travolta and they despised dressing up and despised ways of valuing masculinity that they hadn’t experienced before.

 If they weren’t required to participate, why did they hate it so much?

 There was a period in the 1960s where you go to total, no-technique dancing.
 Like what people would do to the Grateful Dead.
 Just get stoned, get out there, and be wild.
-And there was certain kind of guy who could do that, but it was associated with drugs and youth and not something you would do after a certain age.
+And there was a certain kind of guy who could do that, but it was associated with drugs and youth and not something you would do after a certain age.

 Did age play a role in any other ways?

 Some men danced when they were young and dating, and now that they’re married, will never dance again — meanwhile, his wife wants to dance.
 People who treat dance as a form of play, and not sexual play but fun, they could dance with their sisters and with their mothers.
 This was more common in Latino families and Black families.
 Men who totally associated dancing with just touching a woman on the dance floor, they felt very embarrassed doing it.
 But the more people could treat it as just dancing and not sex, the more they could have fun with it.
 The more they thought of it as a precursor to getting someone into bed, the more likely they were to give it up once married.